YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   brackets); a (non-empty) _rule_ is a (semicolon separated) list of "psymbols" (collectively acting as a pattern) followed by an optional semantic action that produces an abstract syntax tree (or AST, of any string that matches the pattern specified by the list of psymbols).
-The details on the syntax and semantics of EXTEND statements can be found in the [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section of the Camlp5 Manual.
+The details on the syntax and semantics of the "extend" category can be found in the [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section of the Camlp5 Manual.